 If hereditary neuropathy is suspected, electrodiagnostic study, nerve biopsy, and genetic testing is recommended.

-Radiographs of foot (at least 3 views) are obtained for evaluation of pes cavus deformities including lateral ankle/foot, frontal view of hindfoot (Meary or Salzman), dorsoplantar of forefoot .
-All imaging of foot is taken in weight bearing position.
+Radiographs of foot (at least 3 views) are obtained for evaluation of pes cavus deformities including lateral ankle/foot, frontal view of hindfoot (Meary or Salzman), dorsoplantar of forefoot.3 All imaging of foot is taken in weight bearing position.
+This serves to evaluate for any fractures or degenerative changes that may be associated as well as to determine the presence of cavus by certain radiographic parameters:

 - Forefoot Cavus – Hibb’s Angle also known as Calcaneum to First Metatarsal angle >45 degrees